andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 In Rails, the Ruby REPL "irb" is launched and Rails application code is loaded automatically when running the [rails console](https://guides.rubyonrails.org/command_line.html) command.

-In Django, the equivalent command is running [shell](https://docs.djangoproject.com/en/5.1/ref/django-admin/#shell), however application code needs to be imported before it can be used, using `import` statements.
+In Django the equivalent command is running [shell](https://docs.djangoproject.com/en/5.1/ref/django-admin/#shell), however application code needs to be imported before it can be used, using `import` statements.

 Both frameworks also support opening a database client, by running `dbconsole` in Rails or `dbshell` in Django.

 When Postgres is configured, these both open a psql session.

 ## Projects and Apps
-In Django, projects and applications are separate concepts.
+In Django projects and applications are separate concepts.

-In my experimental project, I made a "booksproject" project and a "books" app.
+In my experimental project I made a "booksproject" project and a "books" app.

 Check out the [booksproject repo](<https://github.com/andyatkinson/booksproject>).